|By Lt. General P.C. Katoch (Retd)

 Former Director General of Information Systems, Indian Army

-Our DRDO has not been able to equip the soldier in the required fashion to-date, giving him advantage over the adversary.
-The lackadaisical attitude has not even made them attempt reverse engineering as being done by China to address cutting edge requirements.
 It is a shame that the Army’s void of bullet jackets has crossed 3,50,000.
-The Army needs 1.8 lakh assault rifles, its L70 / ZU 23 guns in service since 1960’s need urgent replacement, and signing of the K-9 Vajra T Howitzer and M777 Ultra Light Howitzers ex BAE Systems is yet to be done.
-Even in J&K, the availability of night vision equipment is pathetic considering that in the prevailing environment of violence every soldier must be able to see by the night.
-The non-availability of a single thermal imager at the Uri Army base that suffered a terrorist attack in October indicates the irony of the ill-equipped soldier at the cutting edge.
+The Army needs 1.8 lakh assault rifles, its L70 / ZU 23 guns in service since the 1960s need urgent replacement, and signing of the K9 Vajra-T howitzers and M777 ultra-light howitzers ex BAE Systems is yet to be done.
+Even in Jammu and Kashmir, the availability of night vision equipment is pathetic considering that in the prevailing environment of violence every soldier must be able to see by the night.
+The non-availability of a single thermal imager at the Uri Army base that suffered a terrorist attack in September indicates the irony of the ill-equipped soldier at the cuttingedge.
 Continuing to neglect the frontline soldier implies avoidable casualties.

 The views expressed herein are the personal views of the author.